Mechanism Design for Decentralized Risk Detection: Strict Propriety, Network Coalitions, and the Backfiring Mandat: Model and Mechanism Design

 \subsection{Strategic Environment and Incentive Alignment}

-To answer this question, we model a repeated strategic interaction among three types of players: \textit{financial institutions} (information senders), \textit{adaptive adversaries} (money launderers), and a \textit{regulator} (decision maker).
-The interaction unfolds over discrete time periods $t = 1, \dots, T$, with decentralized information, delayed feedback, and endogenous adaptation.
+The federated detection protocol described above defines what each institution can submit, but not what each institution will submit.
+Reporting is a strategic choice: institutions face private benefits from accurate detection (rents from confirmed cases) and private costs from heightened compliance and information leakage.
+To analyze how these forces interact, we model the interaction as a repeated game among three types of players: \textit{financial institutions} (information senders), \textit{adaptive adversaries} (money launderers), and a \textit{regulator} (decision maker).
+The game unfolds over discrete time periods $t = 1, \dots, T$, with decentralized information, delayed feedback, and endogenous adaptation by adversaries to past interventions.

 \textbf{Institutions (Information Senders).} Each institution $i$ observes its local transaction network $G^{i,t}$ and submits a report consisting of model parameters $\vartheta_i \in \Theta$ to a central coordinator.
 A reporting strategy $\rho_i : G^{i,t} \rightarrow \Theta$ maps local observations to reported parameters.
 The submitted parameters induce \emph{edge-level posterior probabilities} $\hat{y}^{i,t}_e \equiv f_{\vartheta_i}(e; G^{i,t}) \in [0,1]$ on each edge $e \in E^{i,t}$, which are the mechanism-relevant quantities entering the TVA credit rule~\eqref{eq:credit}.
 The truthful benchmark strategy is